DATA-606-SPRING-2023-THU/SwapanGupta_Data606/draft_proposal.md

 #### _4. Where do you get the data to analyze and help answer your questions_
 ##### DataSource: https://www.kaggle.com/code/sripadkarthik/lung-cancer-prediction-using-ml-and-dl/data
-The Dataset consist of about 1000 rows and 26 columns
+Lung Cancer Detection is taken fro Kaggle and the Dataset consist of about 1000 rows and 26 columns.
+The Dataset can be downloaded and be added to github for further use.
+Dataset consists of Numeric values and Categorical Values.

 #### _5. What will be your unit of analysis_
 The unit of analysis is a patient